ibm-cloud-docs/vpc/vsi_is_connecting_linux_gc.md

    ```
    {:pre}

-   For this example, you'd see a response similiar to the following output (using generic x and 123 values for example purposes only):
+   For this example, you'd see a response similar to the following output:

    ```
    "floating_ips": [